 Nigel nods.
 Looks at both other boys.
 “Agreed?”
 Not waiting for an answer, he slides the blade across his left palm, winces.
 Blood streams from the cut.
-He does the same to the palm of his right hand, then passes the blade to Oscar.
+He does the same to the palm of his right hand, and then passes the blade to Oscar.

-The chubby boy hesitates only an instant, chin trembling, before slicing both of his hands.
+The chubby boy hesitates only an instant, chin trembling, before slicing both of his own hands.
 He passes the knife to young Jake.

 The hilt is sticky with the blood of the other two boys.

 Jake puts the blade to his left palm and then pauses.
 “I mean, it’s just a goat.
 How much trouble could we get in?”
 Neither of the other boys replies.
 “Why can’t we just promise not to tell anyone, you know, like, normally.
 Without–”